AppLayerLabs/applayer-gitbook/contracts/evm-contracts/README.md

 void set_transient_storage(const evmc::address &addr, const evmc::bytes32 &key, const evmc::bytes32 &value) noexcept final;
 ```

 These methods manage everything from account validation to logging, providing access to the blockchain's state and storage, and handling calls between contracts.
-The `ContractHost` class encapsulates these functions, ensuring that each contract execution is properly secured and isolated from each other.
+The `EvmContractExecutor` class encapsulates these functions, ensuring that each contract execution is properly secured and isolated from each other.

 ## Seamless native/EVM integration